JimmieXiong/BookNow/Architecture.md

 ### Example: Interaction Flow

-## **1. User Login Interaction Flow**
+### **User Login Interaction Flow**

 1. **User Input:**
   - The user enters their **username** and **password** in the login form, which is handled by the `LoginController`.

 2. **Login Button Click:**
   - The user clicks the "Login" button, triggering the `onLoginButtonAction()` method in the `LoginController`.
-  - The method validates that both fields (username and password) are filled in.
+  - The method validates that both fields (username and password) are filled in using `UserServices.areLoginFieldsValid()`.

 3. **Database Check:**
-  - The `LoginController` calls `DBConnection.login(username, password)` to check the credentials against the database.
+  - The `LoginController` calls `UserServices.login(username, password)` to verify the credentials against the database.
+  - The `UserServices` class uses `UserDAO.login()` to check the credentials in the database.

 4. **Success Scenario:**
   - If the login is successful:
-    - The `LoginController` sets the global `Util.USER` variable to the logged-in username.
+    - The `UserServices` class sets the static `currentUser` field to the logged-in user.
-    - It then calls the `Util.displayScene()` method to load the `BookNowView.fxml` scene, which contains the restaurant search interface.
+    - The `LoginController` then calls `SwitchSceneUtil.switchScene()` to load the `BookNowView.fxml` scene, which contains the restaurant search interface.

 5. **Failure Scenario:**
-  - If the login fails, an error message is displayed to the user using the `Util.displayAlert()` method.
+  - If the login fails, an error message is displayed to the user using `AlertUtil.showErrorAlert()`.

 ---